jessicafalcon/claude-values-bilingual/README.md

 ## Key Findings

-**Finding 1 — Core stability:** Epistemic values dominate across both languages and both model sizes (Sonnet: 30%/30%; Haiku: 42.5%/35%).
+**Finding 1 — Core stability:** Epistemic values dominate across both English and Spanish languages and both model sizes (Sonnet: 30%/30%; Haiku: 42.5%/35%).
 Chi-square tests found no statistically significant association between language and any of the three coded dimensions — value domain, caution level, or response type — in either model.
 This replicates and extends Huang et al.'s finding that Epistemic values dominate in English, suggesting the pattern is robust across language contexts.

 **Finding 2 — AI & Society is the exception:** Prompts discussing AI itself triggered high caution at 25% in English but only 12.5% in Spanish — a 2x gap consistent across both models.
 No other category showed a comparable language-driven divergence.
 This asymmetry raises questions about whether AI safety information reaches Spanish-speaking users with equivalent emphasis.